 With the Department and the BBC Trust seemingly at war, Sir Michael responded by saying that the prospect of "upsetting a minister" would not stop him doing his job.
 "The next Charter Review is many years down the line and we should be judged on our performance then.
 In the meantime, we have been set up to be, as the then Secretary of State put it in 2006, 'the voice, eyes and ears of licence fee payers'.
 That means reshaping the BBC; defending its strength and independence; and protecting the investment licence-fee payers have made.
 If that means upsetting a minister along the way, it is unfortunate but so be it."

-Though he challenged Murdoch's description of the BBC, the Culture Secretary said that the BBC had grown big enough, saying "I happen to think the BBC probably has reached the limits of reasonable expansion".
-Following claims that the BBC is overly secretive over its finances, especially on matters such as the salaries paid to star presenters, he called for the National Audit Office to be given access to the corporation's accounts.
+The Culture Secretary said that the BBC had grown big enough, saying "I happen to think the BBC probably has reached the limits of reasonable expansion".
+Following claims that the BBC is overly secretive over its finances, especially on matters such as the salaries paid to star presenters, he called for the National Audit Office to be given access to the Corporation's accounts.

-Shadow culture secretary, Jeremy Hunt, claimed that Bradshaw was trying to steal the Conservatives' policies.
+The Conservatives' culture spokesman Jeremy Hunt claimed that Mr Bradshaw was trying to steal the Conservatives' policies.
 He also criticised the Government for proposing the break-up of a body which it had itself established so recently.
-"People will ask if there is any consistency in media policy when the culture secretary has proposed abolishing a body set up by his own government less than three years ago."Reuse content
+"People will ask if there is any consistency in media policy when the Culture Secretary has proposed abolishing a body set up by his own government less than three years ago," he said.

 Registration is a free and easy way to support our truly independent journalism